 New countermeasures to operate in a combat environment.

 Miller is carrying forward work that was done under her predecessor.
 Early this year, AMC completed an assessment about how to improve the survivability of aircraft in contested environments.
 The “High Value Airborne Asset” study recommended improvements to communications, situational awareness and self-protection systems.

-There are many different technologies to consider and develop for self-protection. including light armor, signature management tech and high-energy lasers.
+There are many different technologies to consider and develop for self-protection, including light armor, signature management tech and high-energy lasers.
 Former AMC commander Gen. Carlton Everhart often talked about his desire to put lasers on mobility aircraft, beginning with the KC-135, and the command has also been working to improve secure communications, notably on the C-17.

 AMC Study Calls for Improved Communication, Battlespace Awareness, and Protection of Tankers; Air Force Magazine; 20 Feb 2018

 US Air Force Eyes Self-Protection Systems for Aging Tankers, Airlifters; Defense News, 21 Feb 2018